The Parochial Church Councils (PCCs) of:TThe United Benefice of Hormead with Wyddial,

 What is the lawful basis for processing your personal data?

 1. Processing for the purpose of determining eligibility, creating the electoral roll and use of the roll to calculate numbers for election to synod is necessary for compliance with a legal obligation.
 The processing is a statutory requirement imposed by the Church Representation Rules, which means that you must give us this information if you want to be included on the electoral roll.

 2. Processing for the purpose of determining eligibility and creating or revising the electoral roll is carried out in the course of our legitimate activities, as this relates solely to members the Church of England in connection with its purposes.

 3. Processing for the purpose of publishing the electoral roll relates to personal data which are manifestly made public by the data subject.
-When you apply to have your name added to the church electoral roll, the automatic legal consequence as stated in the CRR, (Part I Formation of the Roll 1(8) and Revision of Roll and Preparation of New Roll 2(1), 2(3) and 2(7)) is that your name and address will be published, and your address (and email, if supplied) are also retained and shared with the administrative bodies of the Church of England.
+When you apply to have your name added to the church electoral roll, the automatic legal consequence as stated in the CRR, (Part I Formation of the Roll 1(8) and Revision of Roll and Preparation of New Roll 2(1), 2(3) and 2(7)) is that your name will be published, and your address (and email, if supplied) are also retained and shared with the administrative bodies of the Church of England.
 By submitting your application form you are making that data public.
 See Electoral Roll form notes below.

 Sharing your personal data